TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/InstallTool.rst

 .. include:: /Images/AutomaticScreenshots/AdminTools/ChangeInstallToolPassword.rst.txt

-Since TYPO3 v9, the role of system maintainer has been introduced.
-It allows for selected BE users to access the Install Tool components from within the backend without further security measures.
+The role of system maintainer allows for selected backend users to access the :guilabel:`Admin Tools` components from within the backend without further security measures.
 The number of system maintainers should be as small as possible to mitigate the risks of corrupted accounts.